wikimedia/pywikibot/tests/README.rst

 use the Wikimedia global (SUL) account 'Pywikibot-test', which has a password securely stored in .travis.yml .
 See section env:global:secure.

-Anyone can run these tests on travis-ci.org using their own account, with code changes that have not been merged into the main repository.
+Anyone can run these tests on travis-ci.org using their own github account, with code changes that have not been merged into the main repository.
 To do this:

 1. create a github and travis-ci account